McJeffr/react-schematicwebviewer/README.md

 In order to render everything correctly, a texture pack is required.
 This texture pack can be any modern texture pack.
 However, since the format of a Minecraft jar is following the same structure, you can also just provide a URL to this instead.

+**Can I supply a texture pack for `jarUrl` instead?**

+Yes, you can!
+However, be aware that it needs to have *all* textures, it must be a complete texture pack.
+Most texture packs do not have this, which makes it difficult to find a texture pack.
+Nevertheless, you can use both by providing a `string[]` instead of only a `string`.
+It will then apply a texture pack on top of the jar url that you specified to ensure that all missing textures are replaced by Vanilla ones.

 **What value should I input for `jarUrl` then, do you have one for me?**

 No, I am not offering a URL for a Minecraft jar.
 You can possibly find one online.
 I've done some looking around for you, and maybe you could use `https://launcher.mojang.com/v1/objects/37fd3c903861eeff3bc24b71eed48f828b5269c8/client.jar` for a 1.16.5 jar.

-*Disclaimer: I am not responsible for whatever approach you end up using, or explaining how to deal with CORS issues.*

-Another approach could be to download or extract the jar file yourself and hosting it at a static URL.
-You can do this via a method like an [express](https://www.npmjs.com/package/express) server, using `app.use(express.static('public'));`.
-More info [here](https://expressjs.com/en/starter/static-files.html).

-*Disclaimer: I do not endorse doing this, as re-distributing the game's jars might not be allowed.
-Instead, I'd suggest providing a texture pack that is allowed to be used for these types of projects, provided there is the right attribution.
-Additionally, proxying the official URLs of Mojang that server the client might be allowed too, but I am no legal expert so it's up to you to do what is right.*
+To find the URLs for other versions, you can use a website such as [mcversions.net](https://mcversions.net/).

+However, you cannot directly embed this URL in the `jarUrl` field due to the CORS policies set by Mojang.
+You will need to overcome these CORS issues.
+One such example could be to pass the request through a proxy such as [cors-anywhere](https://www.npmjs.com/package/cors-anywhere).
+It's up to you to set this up.

 ## Disclaimer

-I am not affiliated with Mojang A.B. or EngineHub.
+I am not affiliated with Mojang A.B., mcversions.net or EngineHub.
 I do want to thank EngineHub for their amazing library to render schematics on the web.